John Kituyi: Death

-Two assailants on motorcycles attacked John Kituyi while he was returning home by foot after work around 7:30 p.m. on 30 April 2015.
+Two assailants on motorcycles attacked John Kituyi while he was returning home by foot after work at around 7:30 p.m. on 30 April 2015.
 Kituyi had first stopped at the Country Lodge Club and at the time of his attack, he was walking the short distance between the club and his home.
 The attackers repeatedly hit Kituyi with blunt objects and then stole his mobile phone but they did not rob him of his valuables.
 After the attack, witnesses found Kituyi on the street in a pool of blood and called for help.
 He was first taken to Eldoret's Reale Hospital, which rejected him because its facility was over occupied, and then he was moved to Eldoret Hospital, where he was pronounced dead on arrival, and he was finally identified at the Moi Teaching and Referral Hospital.
-Kituyi suffered from a severe back injury and multiple bruises across his body.
+Kituyi had a severe back injury and multiple bruises across his body.
 Kituyi was laid to rest on 16 May 2015 in Naitiri, Bungoma County, Kenya.

 There were two guards who were questioned shortly after the murder.
 More progress in the case was made in July when a man with the Kenyan Defense Forces had possession of Kituyi's sim card and was charged with robbery and pleaded innocent.